News and Announcements

 Please join us via the UH Hilo TCBES Graduate Program's YouTube channel for a Livestream of the day's presentations or please register to attend the Zoom meeting if you would like to ask a presenter a question via the Zoom chat feature.
 Our presentation event will begin at 8:30 AM with an Oli, Land Acknowledgement, and a short address by the UH Hilo TCBES Director and Associate Director, Drs.
 Wiegner and Ostertag, respectively.

-Check out the event program here: Spring 2021 Professional Internship Presentation Day
+Check out the event program: Spring 2021 Professional Internship Presentation Day

 This Thursday and Friday (April 15 and 16) is the TCBES Symposium!
 This year's theme is "Kincentric Stewardship".
 The conference will be an incredible opportunity to learn about the groundbreaking research being conducted within the TCBES community.
-Click this 2021 TCBES Symposium Program to view the TCBES Symposium Program.
+View the 2021 TCBES Symposium Program to view the TCBES Symposium Program.
 We hope to see you there!

 Kelsey May Meagher's Professional Internship Presentation

-Recent TCBES Graduate, Kelsey May Meagher's Professional Internship Presentation entitled: "Monitoring of the Critically Endangered, Hawai'i Island Hawksbill (Honu'ea)" has been uploaded to the TCBES YouTube page!
+Recent TCBES Graduate, Kelsey May Meagher's Professional Internship Presentation entitled: "Monitoring of the Critically Endangered, Hawaiʻi Island Hawksbill (Honuʻea)" has been uploaded to the TCBES YouTube channel!
 In addition to Kelsey's Zoom presentation you will find many of our graduate's thesis and professional internship presentations, where you will learn about all of the wonderful projects our students have been engaged in here at UH Hilo.

 Congratulations Karen Gallardo Cruz and Kylle Roy for their recent scientific publications!